By Nikki Harper

 What is a Daily Spiritual Practice?

-A spiritual practice is anything which you do regularly which enhances your spirituality in any way.
+A spiritual practice is anything that you do regularly that enhances your spirituality in any way.
 This is personal to you, but common examples of a daily spiritual practice might include:

 … and many others.